Litigation in Texas

 Why worry about legal fees?
 Aren’t all lawsuits handled by contingency fee?

-No. Contingency fee arrangements are usually unavailable in real estate and business cases (since there is generally no insurance pot of gold at the end of the rainbow) so the client will be required to post a substantial initial retainer.
-Many real estate and business attorneys require an initial retainer of around $10,000 (plus costs such as filing fees) with supplementary retainer installments to follow.
-Larger or more specialized firms may require up to $25,000 upfront.
+Many real estate and business attorneys require an initial retainer of at least $10,000 (plus costs such as filing fees) with supplementary retainer installments to follow.
+Larger or more specialized firms may require $25,000 or more up front.
 There is a reason for these retainers.
 For attorneys, there are few situations more frustrating than being in a lawsuit governed by a complicated DCO while stuck with a client who cannot or will not pay the bills for the work that order requires.

-Evaluating the Case
+Evaluating a Litigation Case

-A good case consists of (1) facts that clearly show liability, and (2) monetary damages in an amount that makes the process worthwhile.
 Both factors must be present.
 Good liability facts are not helpful if there is no real monetary loss; and large damages will not help a plaintiff who cannot show a clear path to holding the defendant legally liable.
 One or more established causes of action (fraud or breach of contract, for example) must apply.
-Note that legal liability is not the same as moral liability.
-The justice system, like every human institution, is imperfect.
-It is not only unable but unwilling to right every wrong.

-As a rule of thumb, there should be at least $25,000 in actual damages to make it worthwhile to file a suit in county or district court.
+As a rule of thumb, there should be at least $50,000 in actual damages to make it worthwhile to file a suit in county or district court.
 Plaintiffs with $5,000 and $10,000 cases should consider filing a small claims action in justice court where an attorney is not required.
 Otherwise, such cases are not cost-effective.
 The days when it was reasonable to hire an attorney for a low-damage claim are gone.
 A breach-of-contract claim in a real estate transaction of, say, $2,500 is not the basis for a lawsuit.
 It is more appropriately considered a collection item or a business write-off.

-If an investor is contemplating litigation, the first step is to consult with a real estate litigator to go over the facts, review and analyze documents, and evaluate the potential for success.
+If a real estate investor is contemplating litigation, the first step is to consult with a real estate litigator to go over the facts, review and analyze documents, and evaluate the potential for success.
 At the initial meeting, the client should be prepared with copies of all relevant documents and correspondence as well as a written summary and a timeline of events.
 The prospective litigant should also be ready to demonstrate that he or she can afford the litigation.
 If the client arrives prepared, most attorneys can evaluate a case in an hour.
 As is the case with major medical decisions, obtaining a second opinion may be a good idea.

 Representing Oneself as a Pro Se Litigant

-Because of mushrooming complexity, representing oneself as a pro se litigant is no longer practical for non-attorneys except in small claims cases in justice courts, which hear controversies involving up to $10,000.
-These courts are also handy because they are located in various neighborhood precincts.
 For many, justice court may be the best option, but even there one sees more and more attorneys at the bench, and few things are more foolish than a pro se litigant attempting to match wits or knowledge of the rules with a trial lawyer.
 It goes without saying that representing oneself at higher court levels—county court or district court—is inviting trouble.
 The Rules of Civil Procedure, the Civil Practice & Remedies Code, and the Rules of Evidence govern trial work.
 These are complicated even for lawyers who appear in court frequently.
 They can appear illogical, incomprehensible, and Byzantine to others.

 Obligations of the Client

 A client cannot expect to meet with an attorney, pay a retainer, and then walk away and forget about the lawsuit.
-The client must be an active and essential participant, since a case in litigation will involve considerable time, effort, and expense.
-Patience and persistence are also required since it can take nine months or so to move a case to trial, and there are invariably bumps in the road.
+The client must be an active and essential participant since a case in litigation will involve considerable time, effort, and expense.
+Patience and persistence are also required since it can take nine months or more to move a case to trial, and there are invariably bumps in the road.

 The attorney-client relationship is based on trust, candor, participation, and communication.
 A client should tell the attorney everything pertinent to the case and provide all relevant documents.